cisagov/ScubaGear/baselines/exo.md

 ## 12. IP Allow Lists

-Microsoft Defender supports creating IP allow lists intended to ensure emails from *specific* senders are not blocked.
+Microsoft Defender supports creating IP allow lists intended to prevent blocking emails from *specific* senders.
 However, as a result, emails from these senders bypass important security mechanisms, such as spam filtering, SPF, DKIM, DMARC, and [FROM address enforcement](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/anti-phishing-from-email-address-validation?view=o365-worldwide#override-from-address-enforcement).

-IP block lists ensure mail from listed IP addresses is always blocked.
+IP block lists block email from listed IP addresses.
 Although we have no specific guidance on which IP addresses to add, block lists can be used to block mail from known spammers.

 IP safe lists are dynamic lists of "known, good senders," which Microsoft sources from various third-party subscriptions.
 As with senders in the allow list, emails from these senders bypass important security mechanisms.